 Miss Jessie's Guide to Plopping Curly Hair

+What is curl plopping?
 Ever wonder why your curls sometimes look better and more defined when they’re wet, but frizzy and out-of-control when dry?
 Treating your curls in between the wet and dry stages can help you retain some of that definition.
 Curl plopping is a tried and true technique that has seen a recent surge in popularity.
-It has quickly become a regular practice for many curly-haired individuals and can help you attain those luscious bouncy curls with minimal effort.
+Curly hair plopping has quickly become a regular practice for many curly-haired individuals and can help you attain those luscious bouncy curls with minimal effort.
 Sounds like a win-win.

 Most people use a T-Shirt or microfiber towel for plopping curly hair to remove dampness from their curls.
 This reduces the chances of causing frizz that is typically seen after rubbing hair with a towel.
 Traditional towels made from terry cloth or cotton absorb too much moisture from the hair leaving it frizzy and unmanageable.
 Curls actually need to retain some moisture in order to hold their form.
 Read our steps to plopping curly hair below.

 Step 1: After getting out of the shower, it’s important to remove any excess water from your hair by hand.

 Step 2: Next, grab your favorite styling product.
 We recommend using our best-selling Pillow Soft Curls styling lotion for a more relaxed look.
 This soft curl cream the first "fabric softener" type styling lotion that will leave your curls clothesline fresh and fluffy soft.
 Our Curly Meringue frizz control cream will also do the trick for anyone with extra frizzy hair.
 Scrunch your damp curls with your hands.

 Step 3: Lay a T-shirt on a soft flat surface like a bed or couch with the sleeves at the end closest to you.
 You can also use a lightweight microfiber towel for this step.